 There are many reasons to contact your legislator directly to share your perspective.
 As their constituent, they want to hear from you, and even a handful of letters and calls on the same topic will resonant for them.

-On April 17, people living with limb difference and limb loss visited legislators in Washington, D.C.
-There were three areas that we discussed and flyers with more details:
+On April 9, people living with limb difference and limb loss will visit legislators in Washington, D.C.
+There are three areas that we will discuss and flyers with more details:

 - Introducing or sponsoring federal insurance fairness